 Tips for Success

-If you’re making these for the first time, here are a few things to keep in mind that will make it even easier to get it right on the first try.
+If you’re making these peach crumb bars for the first time, here are a couple things to keep in mind that will make it even easier to get it right on the first try.

 - Measure ingredients by weight.
 You’ll notice in the ingredients I list both the volume and weight of many ingredients.
 When possible, I recommend weighing ingredients for accuracy.
 Too much or too little of any ingredient can affect the texture of the final product, particularly the shortbread.

 - Use frozen butter.
 Frozen grated butter is KEY to getting this recipe to turn out correctly.
-Using frozen instead of refrigerator cold helps the butter to stay separate and get equally coated by the flour mixture, creating a flakier crust.
+Using frozen instead of refrigerator cold helps the butter pieces to stay separate and get evenly coated by the flour mixture, creating a flakier crust.

-- Substitute cardamom.
-I love the combination of cardamom and peaches, but cardamom can be expensive and I know that not everyone has it.
+- Swap out the spice.
+I love the combination of cardamom and peaches, but cardamom can be expensive and I know that not everyone has it on hand.
 You can substitute in ground ginger or ground cinnamon or try a warming spice blend like apple pie spice or pumpkin pie spice.

-Enjoy this peach dessert bars warm or at room temperature.
+Enjoy these fresh peach crumb bars warm or at room temperature.
 If you time it right so that you can enjoy them while still slightly warm from the oven, you’ll have an epic dessert on your hands!
-Of course, you can easily pop them into the microwave for a few seconds to enjoy them warm later!
+Of course, you can easily pop them into the microwave for a few seconds to enjoy them warm later.

-To take these peach bars to the next level, serve them topped with a scoop of vanilla ice cream or try them with Maple Bourbon Whipped Cream.
+To take these delicious peach bars to the next level, serve them topped with a scoop of vanilla ice cream or try them with Maple Bourbon Whipped Cream.

 How to Store Leftovers